What is a Shareholder Activist?

 A shareholder activist is a shareholder who uses his or her stake in a publicly-traded company to exert pressure on management to take a certain approach.
-Since a takeover is a costly process, shareholder activists target a fairly small stake of less than 10% of the outstanding shares to initiate a campaign.
+Since obtaining a controlling interest through a takeover is a costly process, shareholder activists instead leverage a relatively small stake of less than 10% of the outstanding shares to initiate a campaign.

-The goal of shareholder activism may range from financial reasons, such as increasing shareholder value, to non-financial reasons such as the adoption of environmentally friendly policies, divestment from politically-sensitive countries, increased support for worker’s rights, etc.
+The goal of shareholder activism may range from financial reasons, such as unlocking shareholder value, to non-financial reasons such as adopting environmentally friendly policies, divestment from politically-sensitive countries, and increased support for workers’s rights, etc.

-Shareholder activists acquire a sizeable stake in the target company in order to gain control or get a seat on the board.
-By gaining control in the target company, the shareholder activist can initiate changes aimed at reducing operational costs, improving efficiency, divesting from certain countries, and maximizing profits.
+Shareholder activists acquire a sizable stake in the target company in order to gain a seat on the board of directors.
+By gaining influence within the target company, the shareholder activist can initiate changes aimed at reducing operational costs, improving efficiency, divesting from certain countries, and maximizing profits.

 - A shareholder activist is a shareholder who uses his or her equity stake to bring change within the company.

-- A shareholder activist targets companies with excessive costs, mismanaged, or with an opportunity of becoming profitable if they become private.
+- A shareholder activist targets companies with high costs, are mismanaged, or with an opportunity of becoming profitable if they are taken private.

 - Notable investors who consider themselves shareholder activists include Carl Icahn and Bill Ackman.